mhdnour/SimpleTODO/readme.txt

-SimpleTODO is WPF to do app
+ SimpleTODO

+So simple ToDo app using WPF (.Net 4.0) No complex steps or categories just enter the text of your to do (task) then hit Enter

+the Metro like UI thanks to

+github.com/MahApps/MahApps.Metro

 to use: